 Franklin has often been solicited as a merger partner by leading global players in its market, yet the firm has chosen to remain independent.
 This choice is key to its ability to best develop its global offering for clients by selecting freely, based only on the expertise required for each matter, the most competent lawyers in the relevant countries.

-The firm’s practice areas include antitrust, corporate finance/M&A, employment law, litigation/arbitration, banking & finance, public law/regulatory, environment, compliance, private equity, projects/energy, real estate, wealth management, corporate tax and private equity.
+The firm’s practice areas include corporate finance/M&A, employment law, litigation/arbitration, banking & finance, public law/regulatory, environment, compliance, private equity, projects/energy, real estate, restructuring, intellectual property, data proctection, insurance and private equity.

 Firm Practice Areas